Luftwaffe: Mobilisation, 1938–1941

-The Luftwaffe also greatly expanded its aircrew training programs by 42%, to 63 flying schools.
+The Luftwaffe also greatly expanded its aircrew training programmes by 42%, to 63 flying schools.
 These facilities were moved to eastern Germany, away from possible Allied threats.
 The number of aircrew reached 4,727, an increase of 31%.
 However, the rush to complete this rapid expansion scheme resulted in the deaths of 997 personnel and another 700 wounded.
 946 aircraft were also destroyed in these accidents.
-The number of aircrew completing their training was up to 3,941, The Luftwaffes entire strength was now 2.2 million personnel.
+The number of aircrew completing their training was up to 3,941, The Luftwaffe's entire strength was now 2.2 million personnel.

 In April and May 1941, Udet headed the Luftwaffe delegation inspecting the Soviet aviation industry in compliance with the Molotov–Ribbentrop Pact.
 Udet informed Göring "that Soviet air forces are very strong and technically advanced."
 Göring decided not to report the facts to Hitler, hoping that a surprise attack would quickly destroy the USSR.
-Udet realized that the upcoming war on Russia might cripple Germany.
+Udet realised that the upcoming war with the USSR might cripple Germany.
 Udet, torn between truth and loyalty, suffered a psychological breakdown and even tried to tell Hitler the truth, but Göring told Hitler that Udet was lying, then took Udet under control by giving him drugs at drinking parties and hunting trips.
 Udet's drinking and psychological condition became a problem, but Göring used Udet's dependency to manipulate him.